urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 ### ResStock Samples

 As of v1.0.0, optional boolean and path fields may be set in GeoJSON features to indicate assignment of argument values corresponding to mapped ResStock parameters.
-See a [GeoJSON Schema](building_types#geojson-schema) optional fields section for specific boolean and path field names.
+See the [GeoJSON Schema](other_details#geojson-schema) optional fields section for specific boolean and path field names.
 The path field should be either a:

 - relative file path that references a ResStock **buildstock CSV file** directly sampled from a project, or